danielsbraga/Analise-de-marketing-adventureworks/README.md

 and much more...

 ### Value Change:
-Visualization through Dashboard and facilitation in decision making.
+Visualization through Dashboard and facilitation in decision-making.

 ### Goals:
 Present sales, customer, and product progress over the last two years.
 As well as suggesting a strategic action to leverage revenue for the next 6 months.